tkausch/collidermain/README.md

 brew install glide
 ```

 2. Update and install dependencies with glide.
-When an app is deployed App Cloud reads the glide.yaml file and installs the appropriate depencencies.
-Run `glide install```command in your local directory to install the dependencies, preparing your system for running the app locally.
-The command will create a glide.lock file.
-It is good practice to push this lock file to the cloud as well since it specifies which versions of depencencies to install exactly.
+When an app is deployed App Cloud reads the ```glide.yaml``` file and installs the appropriate depencencies.
+Run ```glide install```command in your local directory to install the dependencies, preparing your system for running the app locally.
+The command will create a ```glide.lock``` file.
+It is good practice to push this ```.lock``` file to the cloud as well since it specifies which versions of depencencies to install exactly.

 ```
 cd $GOPATH/src/github.com/tkausch/collidermain